 Block and tackle devices that you see today consist of many parts to ensure safe and smooth operation for many lifting tasks.
-From machined gears, chain guides and quality bearings to drive pinions and the load and hand chains.
-Apart from the chain all working parts are encased within a robust housing for protection.
+From machined gears, chain guides, and quality bearings to drive pinions and the load and hand chains.
+Apart from the chain, all working parts are encased within robust housing for protection.

 Once the hoist is anchored and the load is fitted, simply pull down on the hand chain and the load chain will raise up the load as it is pulled over the gears.

 Don't worry about letting go of the hand chain!
 The braking system will hold the load wherever you stop pulling.
 This is also another great safety feature of chain blocks.